When to wear face masks and how to make them

 Last updated on

-With effect from Monday 28 February, the mandatory requirement to wear masks has been removed, while the public health advice that masks should continue to be worn on public transport and in healthcare settings remains.
+With effect from Monday 28 February 2022, the mandatory requirement to wear masks has been removed.
+The public health advice remains that masks should continue to be worn on public transport and in healthcare settings.

-Wearing a cloth face mask not only helps protect you, but also prevents people who do not know they have COVID-19 (Coronavirus) from spreading it to others.
+Wearing a face mask not only helps protect you, but also prevents people who do not know they have COVID-19 from spreading it to others.

 If you wear one, you should still do the important things necessary to prevent the spread of the virus.